BUDDHISM, DUKKHA, and REPETITIONS

 Modern suggestions for the interpretation of Dukkha are : suffering, anxiety, distress, unsatisfactory, frustration and stress. (https://en.wikipedia.org/wiki/Dukkha 2019, 2020, 2021).

-But for Buddha, this was not a question of the literal meaning of the word Dukkha.
-In those days, everyone knew what Dukkha meant.
+But this isn't a question about the meaning of the word Dukkha.

 The Aggregates are further clarified in The Five Aggregates.